 Snow Flat Road (CR 237) is 6.1 miles from Kane Gulch Ranger Station.
 Snow Flat Road runs between McCloyd-Road Canyon and Owl Canyon.
 8.2 miles down the Snow Flat Road is an unmarked parking area….N37° 24’ 51.1” W109° 47’ 43.7” For the most part, the Snow Flat Road follows the 1880 Mormon trail (Hole-in-the-Rock Trail) to Comb Wash.

 The Moon House ruins is one of the largest ruins on Cedar Mesa.
-The Moon House ruin shows two different periods of occupation.
+The ruin showed two different periods of occupation.

 Cigarette Springs Road:

 Cigarette Springs Road is 9.75 miles south of the Kane Gulch Ranger Station.
 After turning off of SH 261, the road goes between Road Canyon and Lime Canyon.

 From SH 261, it is about 3.75 miles to the trail head turnoff for the Fallen Roof Ruin…N37° 23’ 39.4” W109° 52’ 55.2”.
 At the end of the turnoff is some large fire pits, and a nice place to tent camp.
 In the trees to the right of the camp area is a Trail Sign.

 About two miles from the Road Canyon trailhead, the canyon widens with a shallow canyon coming in from the north.
 At this juncture is a large hoodoo with two huge boulders on the canyon rim above it.

 A few hundred yards down the canyon from the Hoodoo is the Fallen Roof ruin.
 The ruin is below the canyon rim facing south…basically all of the Cedar Mesa canyon ruins face south or east to take advantage of the warmth of the morning sun.